satvikahuja/Face-Recognition/README.md

 This project focuses on the implementation of face recognition using OpenCV's Local Binary Patterns Histogram (LBPH) in Python, especially within the Google Colab environment.

+##UPDATE- Now you can use the face_reco_training.py instead of the .ipynb file

 ## Prerequisites
 - Python
 - OpenCV